Eambrosin/lead-qualification-scorer/README.md

 - Industry
 - Company Size

-### Revenue Potential
+## Revenue Potential

 - Estimated Deal Value
 - Commercial Score
 - Priority Tier
 - Engagement Signal

-### Recommended Action
+## Recommended Action

-The deterministic engine provides the appropriate commercial motion based on the qualification result.
+The deterministic engine proposes the appropriate commercial motion based on the qualification result.

-### Explainable Score
+## Explainable Score

 A component-by-component breakdown shows exactly how the final score was constructed.

 ---

-## 🤖 AI-Assisted Commercial Intelligence
+# 🤖 AI-Assisted Account Intelligence

-The AI layer receives the deterministic scoring output as context.
+The AI layer receives the deterministic qualification result as context.

-This includes:
+This can include:

 - Commercial Score
 - Priority Tier